hackbinghamton/DataScienceWorkshop/DataEngineering/.ipynb_checkpoints/SQLIntermediate-checkpoint.md

 # Intermediate SQL
 ## Overview
+### What You'll Learn
+In this section you'll learn:
 * SELECT Statements using JOIN
   * INNER JOIN (aka Simple Join)
   * LEFT OUTER JOIN (aka LEFT JOIN)
   * RIGHT OUTER JOIN (aka RIGHT JOIN)
   * FULL OUTER JOIN (aka FULL JOIN)

+### Prerequisites
+Before starting this section you should have an understanding of:
+* An understanding of select statements
+* How to retrieve data from a table

+### Introduction
+In this section you will be introduced to ```JOIN``` statements.
+You will learn how they are used and when each statement is applicable.
+In this section there are exercises to follow along with that use the included data set.
+You will use SQLFiddle, which is linked below.

 ## SELECT Statements using JOIN
 Now that you are familiar with using select statements to retrieve specific data from a table,